Rob--W/extension-dev-tools/safari/README.md

    `ln -s path/to/build-safari-extension.sh ~/bin/safariext-build`.
    After doing that, you can easily build Safari extensions using `safariext-build path/to/name.safariextension` without having to carry around the files and developer certificates.
+6. If you wish to (temporarily) use a different certificate directory for a specific project, set the `CERTDIR` environment variable to override the certdir set in the build script.
+   Example:

+        CERTDIR=path/to/certs safariext-build path/to/name.safariextension

 ## Certificate